-To increase retention of PV/MMP curriculum, IPPF Patient Educators will visit a minimum of 19 U.S. dental schools to provide an emotional appeal to students.
+To increase retention of PV/MMP curriculum, IPPF Patient Educators will visit U.S. dental schools to provide an emotional appeal to students.
 Patient Educators share their diagnosis story with dental students.
 The lecture begins with a five-minute video on PV/MMP, followed by a 45-minute Patient Educator presentation and a 15-minute Q&A session.

 Read about Dr. Paul Edward’s experience with an IPPF Patient Educator presenting to his second year Oral Pathology dental students at Indiana University School of Dentistry.